gershnik/Translit/README.md

 /Library/Input\ Methods/Translit.app/Contents/MacOS/Translit --uninstall
 ```

-You can also see the exact command for your installation in `About Translit` menu with a translit mode selected.
+You can also see the exact command for your installation in `About` menu with a translit mode selected.

 Just like with installation, you will be prompted for a logoff at the end.
 This, unfortunately, is also necessary due
 to Apple's bugs.